 A person with any of the above symptoms of Narcolepsy should seek medical attention and advice.
-Some of the drugs offered by medical practioneers to treat narcolepsy include:
+Some of the drugs offered by medical practitioners to treat narcolepsy include:

 • Ritalin: which helps to reduce excessive daytime sleepiness and improves alertness.
 There are concerns though that this drug may become ineffective if used continuously for long periods.
 Therefore, some doctors advise people with narcolepsy to abstain from taking it for one day every week, maybe at the weekend when there is no work.

-• Nuvigil (armodafinil): It is also used to reduce excessive daytime sleepiness.
+• Armodafinil Nuvigil : This medication is also used to reduce excessive daytime sleepiness.
 Headache and nausea are the most common side effects.

 DIY Remedies for Narcolepsy.

 Alternatively, you can help treat the symptoms of narcolepsy yourself by developing and maintaining good habits related to how you spend your day and also how you prepare to sleep.
 These include:

 •Regular Sleep time and Duration.
 The duration of sleep should be adequate usually around 7-8 hours per night.
 A regular bedtime should be observed and adhered to each night.